bombasticSlacks/Reclaimers/Game/Additional-Attributes.md

 ## Munition Capacity
 A way to track how many supplies you can carry on you.

-Munition Capacity is equal to [Strength](Core/Strength) by default.
+Munition Capacity is equal to the better of [Intelligence](Game/Core/Intelligence) or [Strength](Core/Strength) by default.

-## Power
-A stat tracking how many times your character can perform certain powerful abilities.
-Some advancements will require you to expend this resource.

-Your Maximum Power is equal to [Intelligence](Intelligence) + 1 per [Training](Character-Development#Training) that requires power.

 ## Boiling Point
 A stat tracking how much horror you can handle before issues begin to arise.
-Being put in terrible situations or seeing deaths will increase your fatigue towards your boiling point.
+Being put in terrible situations or seeing deaths will push you towards your boiling point.

 Boiling Point is equal to [Spirit](Core/Spirit).